Day 7.

 Day 8.

 Started off in Christchurch, following the transalpine route over central South Island.
 First stop was to look at the waterfall in the Devil’s Punchbowl on Arthur’s Pass, then to climb up the walls of the pass to the Temple Basin.
-This is well above the pass, and it was stiff Climbing to Temple Basinclimb for us up a very rough track.
+This is well above the pass, and it was stiff climb for us up a very rough track.
 We were puzzled because there was a ski area shown in the Temple Basin.
 We could see no chairlift, and as the track up became rougher and rougher we speculated: did everyone get up by four-wheel drive, then did everyone get up by snowmobile, finally did everyone get up by helicopter ?!?!
 We reached the top, and the ski area was tiny – three buildings and just two drag-lifts, neither of which was very long.
 The building turned out to be run by an university ski-club from Christchurch/Canterbury – so I guess that they all walk up!
 Enthusiasm knows no boundaries, is all we can say.

 We then followed the road on down Arthur’s Pass.
 This is the route of the transalpine railway also.
 Single track and very little used these days, I fear.
 We didn’t see a moving train at any point during the day (although it could have been in the 8.5km tunnel in the highest section).